dylanmcmorrow5/MIST-4610/README.md

 Our primary goal is to create a relational database that significantly improves the efficiency and quality of a medical center's operations.
 The central entity in our database model is the "Visit Entity," representing each medical patient's visit.
 This "Visit Entity" is intricately linked with other key components, including the "Patient," "Visit Record," "Physician," "Room," and "Billing" entities.
 Our focus is on accurately modeling these relationships, generating realistic sample data, and populating these entities with relevant attributes.

 Moreover, we aim to implement fully functional query capabilities on this data.
 These queries will not only facilitate day-to-day operations but also yield valuable business insights into the medical center's functioning.
 This enhanced database will provide us with a comprehensive and detailed view of patient visits, medical records, physician-patient interactions, room allocation, and billing processes.
 By effectively leveraging this database, we can drive informed decision-making, streamline operations, and ultimately enhance the overall performance and quality of care within the medical center.

+We have attached screenshots from the initial conversation with our client.
+As evident in our data model below, we adjusted some of the entities originally proposed by our client to better suit their needs and boost efficiency.
 ## Data Model:
 Data Model Explanation: